-Ideally, dogs recovering from canine distemper should not spend that time housed in the shelter because it could be for a prolonged period.
-It is safe to house distemper-positive dogs in foster care either as the only dog or with adult, fully vaccinated dogs.
+Even with shortened isolation periods for infected dogs, two to four weeks in the shelter may still pose challenges for the individual dog's welfare and for the shelter.
+It is safe to house dogs who test positive for distemper in foster care either as the only dog or with adult, fully vaccinated dogs.
 This is preferable to extended in-shelter stays, where they may risk exposing other dogs and where their overall welfare (particularly mental) may be compromised.